VvSdC/statistics/README.md

 A sample is a subset of the population that is used to represent the entire group.
 Sampling involves selecting a group of individuals or observations from the population to draw conclusions about the whole population.

+<h5>Characteristics of sample data : </h5>

+- Subset of population (Represents portion of the population)
+- Statistic in the numerical value summarizing the sample data i.e sample mean, sample variance.
+- Sample are randomly sampled/selected from the population to avoid bias.

+<br><br>

+---

+# Statistic vs Parameter

+- Statistic is the numerical value that summarizes the <strong>sample data</strong>.
+Examples of statistic are sample mean,sample variance etc.
+- Parameter is the numberical value that summarizes the <strong>population data</strong>.
+Examples of parameter are population mean, population variance etc.

+  <br><br>

 ---